-Grand Canyon of the Yellowstone, Jane Elliott to know how things work; and Old Trail Town/Museum of the West, an enclave of 27 frontier buildings.
+Grand Canyon of the Yellowstone, Jane Gates a perfect stop for travelers who like to know how things work; and Old Trail Town/Museum of the West, an enclave of 27 frontier buildings.
 Throughout the summer season from the beginning of June through the end of August, visitors can enjoy the Cody Nite Rodeo, the longest running nightly rodeo in the world, as well as the Wild Bunch Gunfighters, a fun-loving group of local actors who put on a nightly show in front of the Irma Hotel, and the Cody Firearms Experience, an indoor shooting range and arcade featuring guns of the Old West.
 Nature-lovers and road-trippers have plenty of options as well.
 Cody is a great home base for driving five spectacular scenic loops.
 A new option for this year is enjoying these scenic views on a Polaris slingshot available through Tread n Trails.
-YELLOWSTONE - 151 YEARS Signed into law by President Ulysses S. Grant, America's first national park was set aside to preserve and protect the scenery, cultural heritage, wildlife, geologic and ecological systems and processes in their natural condition for the benefit and enjoyment of present and future generations.
+YELLOWSTONE - 151 YEARS

+Signed into law by President Ulysses S. Grant, America's first national park was set aside to preserve and protect the scenery, cultural heritage, wildlife, geologic and ecological systems and processes in their natural condition for the benefit and enjoyment of present and future generations.
 Yellowstone serves as the core of the Greater Yellowstone Ecosystem, one of the last and largest nearly intact natural ecosystems on the planet.
 Yellowstone has the most active, diverse, and intact collections of combined geothermal features with over 10,000 hydrothermal sites and half the world's active geysers.
 The park is also rich in cultural and historical resources with 25 sites, landmarks, and districts on the National Register of Historic Places.
-Even after the historic flooding in 2022, Yellowstone National Park as well all of Park County, Wyoming, is 100% open for the 2023 season.
+Your Vacation Headquarters